itmo-wad/HW-2-Omar-Farshad/Assignment 2/README.md

 You are allowed to use any JS or CSS frameworks
-You are allowed to use only Python programming language and Flask framework Optimal part
+You are allowed to use only Python programming language and Flask framework <BR>
+<H2>Optimal part</H2>
 Create web application, which emulates a chat with a human:

 1.1.
 Web page with messages log